realjck/ps-batch-toys/README.md

 Copy the first image of each folder to the root by renaming it with the name of the folder

+## file-renamer.exe

+Renames all files in a folder from a list of names in a text file

 ## list-files-to-clipboard.exe

 Copy list of files in a directory to clipboard

+## unzipper.exe

+Unzip all archives .zip and .7z in a folder into their respective subfolders

 ## url-monitoring.exe

 Checks URLs from a text file, tests their connectivity, and displays colored status results and server errors

-## unzipper.exe

-Unzip all archives .zip and .7z in a folder into their respective subfolders

 ## youtube-downloader.exe